The Time-reversal Odd Side of a Jet

-The non-vanishing T-odd jet function could open up many new opportunities for probing the proton intrinsic dynamics, which were thought un-accessible by using jets.
-Below we hightlight some of the possible applications to the nuclear structure studies.
+The T-odd jets open up many new opportunities for probing the proton intrinsic dynamics, which were thought to be unreachable by using jets.
+Below we highlight some of the possible applications to the nucleon structure studies.